SimenCodes/heads-up/README.md

 With this app, any device can get the heads-up notifications introduced in the new Android 5.0 “L Developer Preview”, no root required.
 And the popups actually look like those in Android L.
 But according to Addictivetips (and a lot of the users), this app “has done more than just replicate a feature of Android L. Even if you aren’t dying to try Android L and some of its new features, this app is worth a try“.

+*Looking for help?
+Scroll down to "Common Issues"*

 ## Features ##
 - Displays notifications as a floating popup
 - Easily control which notifications to display